 The Grenade Launcher replaces the Flak Cannon in Onslaught maps or with the "Onslaught Weapons" mutator.
 The primary fire dispenses up to eight grenades; the secondary fire detonates them.
 These grenades will stick to players, objectives and vehicles.

 - The Rocket Launcher can fire one (primary) or up to three (secondary, which is a Charged Attack) rockets in a horizontal line, a tight corkscrew, or locked on to an enemy player in any of the previous modes if you give the gun a second to acquire them.

 The AVRiL (Anti-Vehicle Rocket Launcher) replaces the Rocket Launcher in Onslaught maps or with the "Onslaught Weapons" mutator.
 It's only effective against vehicles; it doesn't do much damage to players on foot.
 Its altfire locks the weapon onto an enemy vehicle, which the AVRiL's rocket will then home in on.

 - The Lightning Gun is a sniper rifle which uses lightning instead of bullets.
 The primary fire shoots a lightning thunderbolt, while the secondary fire uses a Zoom function.

 The Sniper Rifle remains mostly unchanged from Unreal Tournament, and can be found on some maps or by using the "Sniper Rifle" mutator.
 It shoots bullets as the primary fire, while the secondary uses the Zoom function.

-The Redeemer remains unchanged.
+- The Redeemer remains unchanged.
 The primary fire shoots a mini-nuke missile.
-The secondary lets the player to take control of the nuke.
+The secondary lets the player take control of the nuke.